NickolasSol/nickolassol/README.md

 ### Hey!!
 I'm Nickolas Campos

-🌱 I’m currently learning Git & GitHub
+🌱 I’m currently learning Python

-🔭 I’m currently working on research about cinema and technology
+🔭 I’m working on research about cinema and technology

 ⚡ Fun fact: I'm an actor, learning and studying cybersecurity